 Council is responsible for ensuring landowner prevention and management of declared pest plants and animals in the Charters Towers Regional Council Local Government Area.
-This involves implementing the Charters Towers Regional Council Pest Management Plan 2013 – 2017 (PDF, 2kb), establishing practices to prevent the introduction of new pests and strategies to eradicate existing pests in small numbers.
+This involves implementing the Charters Towers Regional Council Biosecurity Plan 2019-24, establishing practices to prevent the introduction of new pests and strategies to eradicate existing pests in small numbers.
 It also includes taking measures to contain established pests in the Region, liaising with landholders and enforcing the Biosecurity Act 2014.

-For further information on these and other declared plants, including fact sheets, guidelines and strategies, please visit the Biosecurity Queensland website or contact Council.
+For further information, including fact sheets, guidelines and strategies, please visit the Biosecurity Queensland website or contact Council.

 Wild Dogs (Category 3, 4, 5 & 6 Biosecurity Act 2014)